rafaelnacle/py-twilio/README.md

 This is an app integrated with twilio to track your orders from correios (Brazilian company).

+## Usage:

+- Git Clone
+- You need to set a .env or change to your info
+- Run the application

 ## Core features I learned:

 - Integration of python with Twilio